semuconsulting/SEMU_SSD1331/README.md

 ## Current Status

 The following structured bitmap display functions are implemented using various hardware and software optimisations:
 * drawImage (from flash (PROGMEM) memory).
-Utilises hardware pointer auto-increment to improve speed - roughly 6-8 times faster than the generic software methods.
+Utilises hardware pointer auto-increment to improve speed - roughly 6-8 times faster than the generic software methods (4-6 times faster on an ESP32).
 Supports 16-bit (R5G6B5) color, 8-bit (R3G3B2) color and 8-bit grayscale bitmaps.
 Includes support for transparent images with specified transparency colour.
 See animation example.
 * drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour).
 See matte example.